Jay Cutler: In the media

 An animated representation of Cutler briefly appeared in the South Park episode "Guitar Queer-O." The show is set in Colorado and the characters are avid Broncos fans.
 Two characters, Stan and Kyle, meet Cutler and say, "Nice to meet you.
 I mean, you kinda suck, but my dad says you might be good some day."
 Cutler himself later responded to the episode, saying, "It was cool.
 I thought it was funny.
 They can make fun of me if they want to."

 Cutler, along with former Broncos tight end Tony Scheffler and former Broncos backup quarterback Preston Parsons, took part in an episode of Oprah's Big Give filmed in Denver in 2007.
 The episode aired on ABC on March 9, 2008.

 In 2011, after the Bears lost five straight games while Cutler was out with a thumb injury, Chicago recording artist Magic 1 recorded "Cutty Come Back", a parody of the song "Baby Come Back".

 An internet meme, called "Smokin' Jay Cutler", portrays pictures of Cutler in an apathetic state with a cigarette photoshopped into his mouth.
 Cutler commented he is aware of the meme and "gets a kick out of that".
 Aaron Rodgers of the Green Bay Packers performed a smoking gesture to reference the meme during a 38–14 win over the Bears in 2014.

-In 2013, Cutler played himself in an episode of the comedy show The League alongside his ex-wife, Kristin Cavallari, who appeared in one other episode of the show.
+In 2013, Cutler played himself in an episode of the comedy show The League alongside his then-wife, Kristin Cavallari, who appeared in one other episode of the show.

 Cutler regularly appeared on the show Very Cavallari between 2018 and 2020.

 He became a panelist on the weekly highlight show Inside the NFL in 2023.